gayebroni/miniature-eureka/README.md

 # Note Taker Starter Code
+(The purpose of this project is to build an application which can write, save, and delete notes using an express backend to save and retrieve note data from a JSON file.
+The project user story is below.)

-### AS A small business owner
+(p) AS A small business owner
-### I WANT to be able to write and save notes
+(p) I WANT to be able to write and save notes
-### SO THAT I can organize my thoughts and keep track of tasks I need to complete
+(p) SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ### GIVEN a note-taking application